RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 * `sampler: <name>`

-	To seaerch for a sampler name, use whatever is stored in the metadata.
+	To search for a sampler name, use whatever is stored in the metadata.
 	Sometimes, this will vary from tool to tool.
 Also, for sampler names that use spaces, put quotes around the name.